petecarapetyan/webappwriter/docs/index.md

 ## Core Skills Only

-Starting out with mechanical objectives and ending up with - uh, ethereal feelings of freedom and productivity - yeah, that's a win. _But including others, also has value._
+Starting out with mechanical objectives and ending up with - uh, ethereal feelings of freedom and productivity - yeah, that's a win. _Inclusivity - that also has value._

 Stacks that encourage a **specialized skillset** start to have a smell to them.
 Think bootstrap, or JS frameworks that shout "me, me, me" and contribute nonstandard helpers that the browser or SSG could now handle with ease.
 Might feel like abandonware to me, yet others may simply feel pushed away, or blocked from joining the party.